Nuno-Jesus/Make-A-Make/README.md

           nc_utils/main.c
 ```

-...or make use of some builtin Makefile function...
+...or make use of some built-in Makefile function...

 ```Makefile
 SOURCES = nc_clamp.c nc_count.c nc_free.c nc_numlen.c main.c
 SOURCES := $(addprefix utils/, $(SOURCES))
 ```

-The first one is, obviously, **not scalable**.
-Although the second option looking friendly, how much more you have to change if the source files are placed among multiple folders? (this is the directory tree from [my own library](https://github.com/Nuno-Jesus/42_libnc))
+The first approach is, obviously, **not scalable**.
+Despite the second looking more friendly, how much more do you have to add if the source files are placed among multiple folders? (this is the directory tree from [my C library](https://github.com/Nuno-Jesus/42_libnc))

 	├── ...
 	├── nc_binary_search_tree/